yo1995/Ultimate-NBA-Downloader/README.md

 ![cover](https://raw.githubusercontent.com/yo1995/Ultimate-NBA-Downloader/master/features-gif/poster.jpg)

+180917 There are some pool parallel issues in the code, with shared_list and .get() block.
+If I have time later I'll fix them.

 ## Description

 The Ultimate NBA Downloader is a project that consists of multiple techniques which I have used for previous Python-based internet crawlers.
 It is a well-structured, minimally-adapted, fully packed and tested package that specifically constructed for a certain NBA related website.